joseph-ampfer/ninja_wizards_hands/Game Flowcharts/README.md

+*** We can implement these three options and be able to toggle between them in the Unity Editor

-## 🔥 1.
-Auto-cast as soon as a valid spell is detected
+## 1. Auto-cast as soon as a valid spell is detected

 * **Pros:**